advaithm22/AdvaithModali_BSE_Porfolio/index.md

 ﻿# Image Recognition Using Raspberry Pi
 In this project, I use Raspberry Pi and TensorFlow to train the computer to interpret images of common objects and classify them.
 After analyzing the image, the Raspberry Pi will output the subject of the image to the user, providing a range of possible outputs and the chance of the image being each of the listed possibilities.
+My specific goal is to use the program to analyze models of chemical compounds and output the properties of the compounds' to the user.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|